KATE FLOOD

 When Kate starts a painting she doesn’t have a plan or preliminary drawings; the first mark dictates the second and so on.
 Working in oil on wood makes it possible to rub back into the previous layer and build up a painting in multiple layers.

 Kate’s work has been shown in a number of solo shows including at the Victoria Art Gallery and Walcot Chapel in Bath.
-She has been selected to take part in many group and open exhibitions including the RA Summer Show, the Discerning Eye at the Mall Galleries (twice) and the Bath Society of Artists annual Open Exhibition at the Victoria Art Gallery in Bath several times, most recently in 2022.
+She has been selected to take part in many group and open exhibitions including the RA Summer Show, the Discerning Eye at the Mall Galleries (twice) and the Bath Society of Artists annual Open Exhibition at the Victoria Art Gallery in Bath on several occasions.

-Gala Fine Art has showed Kate’s paintings at Affordable Art Fairs several times: Battersea Affordable Art Fair in October 2022 and March 2024, and Amsterdam Affordable Art Fair in November 2023.
+Gala Fine Art has exhibited Kate’s paintings at the Affordable Art Fair in Battersea since 2022 and was delighted to take her to Amsterdam Affordable Art Fair in 2023.